-Subsection (a) does not speak to different types of corporate entities, that is, whether punitive damages are awardable against nonprofit versus for-profit entities or governmental versus nongovernmental entities.
-That is a matter that is left to the public policy and governing law of the enacting State.
-However, subsection (b) does contemplate that strict liability may be imposed on a principal other than a corporate entity when an agent possesses the same type of managerial authority that is placed in a director or officer of a corporation and the agent, while in the course and scope of exercising that authority, acts in a manner that would warrant an award of punitive damages against the agent under Section 5.
+Section 6 does not identify the types of corporate entities that may be subject to awards of punitive damages, that is, whether punitive damages are awardable against nonprofit versus forprofit entities or governmental versus nongovernmental entities.
+That is a matter that is left to the public policy and governing law of the enacting state.
+However, subsection (c) does contemplate that strict liability may be imposed on a principal other than a corporate entity when an agent possesses the same type of policymaking authority that is placed in a director or officer of a corporation and the agent, while in the course and scope of exercising that authority, acts in a manner that would warrant an award of punitive damages against the agent under Section 5.